katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

    ${EDITOR:-vi} inventory.networking
    # Add in machines for the platform(s) you wish to test

-To run these network integration tests, use ``ansible-test network-integration --inventory </path/to/inventory> <tests_to_run>``:
+To run these network integration tests, use ``assible-test network-integration --inventory </path/to/inventory> <tests_to_run>``:

 .. code-block:: console

-   ansible-test network-integration  --inventory ~/myinventory -vvv vyos_facts ansible-test network-integration  --inventory ~/myinventory -vvv vyos_.*
+   assible-test network-integration  --inventory ~/myinventory -vvv vyos_facts assible-test network-integration  --inventory ~/myinventory -vvv vyos_.*